node/node/README.md

 ### Hi node is here 👋

-- I currently focus on tech leadership & open source governance , and previously focus on Bioinformatics,data visualization,IM,search engine .
+- I currently focus on tech leadership & open source governance & platform engineering, and previously focus on Bioinformatics,data visualization,IM,search engine .
-- 📫 Reach me by wechat : nodexy
+- 📫 Reach me by wechat/gmail : nodexy

 <!--
 **node/node** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.